Aaag Hi Aag

-Aaag Hi Aag is 1999 Hindi language action movie directed by T L V Prasad and starring Mithun Chakraborty, Jackie Shroff, Sneha, Aloknath Dixit, Payal Malhotra, Rajiv Raj, Kiran Kumar, Laxmikant Berde.
+Aaag Hi Aag is 1999 Hindi language action movie directed by T L V Prasad and starring Mithun Chakraborty, Jackie Shroff, Sneha, Aloknath Dixit, Payal Malhotra, Rajiv Raj, Kiran Kumar, and Laxmikant Berde.

 Plot

-This is the story of two men clash with underworld Dons to free society from anti social elements.
+This is the story of two men's clash with underworld Dons to free the society from anti social elements.
 Ajay and Ravi are fighting against the lawless activities of Mafia king Tiger.